 The key difference between heme and non-heme iron is their absorption rates in the blood.
 Heme iron gets absorbed and utilized easily in the blood while non-heme, not so much.
 Here is a list of iron-rich foods for kids, both heme and non-heme.

 Heme Iron-Rich Foods

-From chicken, lean turkey breast to beef – lean meats and organ meats are rich sources of heme iron for your kids.
+From chicken, lean turkey breast to beef – lean meat and organ meat are rich sources of heme iron for your kids.
 Remove fatty parts in meats since there is little iron in them.
 Aim to add liver to their meals and another kid-friendly iron-rich meal choice is spaghetti with meatballs or baked casserole.
 Pork chops work just as well.

-If your child is not prone to seafood allergies, then give them a serving of canned light-tuna.
-Not only is this low in calories and a low-fat option, it’s an ideal source of iron for kids and can be served with pureed vegetables and sandwiches.
+If your child is not allergic to seafood, then give them a serving of canned light-tuna.
+Not only is this low in calories and a low-fat option, but it’s also an ideal source of iron for kids and can be served with pureed vegetables and sandwiches.